-Download your MP3 guided non-dual enlightenment serving guided meditations or live stream them.
+Download the Mp3 guided meditations or live stream them.
 Whenever a new meditation is recorded, it will be added here.
 You are welcome to use this page as a resource to support your spiritual path.

-After the mp3 meditation list is a guide to how to meditate.
+After the Mp3 meditation list, there is a guide on how to meditate.

 Guided Meditations to support your Enlightened Apple Tree.

-The Apple Tree is my symbol for the true self.
-The Enlightened Apple Tree is the symbol for a self-realised mind and soul.
+The apple tree is my symbol for the true self.
+The Enlightened Apple Tree is the symbol of a self-realized mind and soul.
 These meditations support mindfulness of the true self.

-There are walking meditations, teachings on self-realisation and even meditations for waking and sleeping.
+There are walking meditations, teachings on self-realization and even meditations for waking and sleeping.

-How to Meditate for spiritual growth, self realisation and enlightenment?
+How to Meditate for spiritual growth, self-realization and enlightenment.

 Meditation can even be coerced by the ego and separate self to keep you from knowing your true self.